2TG Supporting the 10,000 Black Interns Programme

 Appointments to the Sport Resolutions Arbitration Panel

-We are delighted to announce that three of our Members have been appointed to the Sport Resolutions Arbitration Panel.
+We are delighted to announce that two of our Members have been appointed to the Sport Resolutions Arbitration Panel.

-Nina Goolamali QC has been appointed as a Specialist Arbitrator and Jessica van der Meer & William Clerk as Development Arbitrators.
+Jessica van der Meer and William Clerk have been appointed as Development Arbitrators.
 Their appointments commence on 1 April 2021 and are for a 3 year term.

 Sport Resolutions is a UK-based independent, not for profit, dispute resolutions service for sport operating globally, offering arbitration, mediation, tribunal and expert opinion.
 Further information can be viewed here.